voomoo/blood_donate/README.md

 A frontend project where users can login, register and search for specific blood groups with location or donate blood to others.

-Tried to make the project full responsive.
+Tried to make the project **_full responsive_**.
 So that it works on all devices regardless their dimension.

 ## Used npm commands